thegooddocsproject/incubator/style-guide/about-style-guide.md

 A style guide provides project contributors with general guidelines for writing project documentation.
-The overall goal of a style guide is to ensure quality and consistency throughout the project’s documentation, which is especially important if different authors are contributing to the documentation over time.
+The overall goal of a style guide is to ensure quality and consistency throughout the project's documentation, which is especially important if different authors are contributing to the documentation over time.

-A style guide can provide early guidance to new contributors as they make decisions related to your project’s documentation.
+A style guide can provide early guidance to new contributors as they make decisions related to your project's documentation.
 Contributors often have to make subjective decisions about the documentation, such as:

 - Which style guide your project will defer to as its default style guide